-Pot Bread, just as the title suggests is cooked in a pot on the stove top.
-Why would anyone want to cook bread on the stove top?
-Growing up in the Guyana/Caribbean many people didn't have ovens or access to an oven, but still wanted to enjoy homemade bread.
+Why would anyone want to cook bread on the stovetop?
+Growing up in the Guyana/Caribbean many people didn’t have ovens or access to an oven, but still wanted to enjoy homemade bread.
 My dad was a pork-knocker for most of my childhood.
-Pork-knockers are independent prospectors who mine for gold and diamond in Guyana's interiors.
+Pork-knockers are independent prospectors who mine for gold and diamond in Guyana’s interiors.

-My dad always made pot bread when he was home and said that this was the way they bread it in "the bush" as Guyana's interiors are commonly referred to.
-Today, I'm sharing this recipe as a request from a dear friend, who was feeling a bit nostalgic and wanting to recreate a piece of his childhood.
-I was happy to consult my dad and my aunt on this recipe and I could see the nostalgia my dad felt talking about making pot bread.
+He always made pot bread when he was home and said that this was the way they bread it in “the bush” as Guyana’s interiors are commonly referred to.
+Today, I’m sharing this recipe as a request from a dear friend, who was feeling a bit nostalgic and wanting to recreate a piece of his childhood.
+I hope you give this recipe a try and relive some of the “olden days,” as my son says.

 Making the Dough